 Step 1: Open the Alexa app

-When you arrive at the home screen, look in the upper left hand corner and select the icon that looks like dashed lines, or the main Menu.
-Look down to the bottom of the menu and select the option that says Settings.
+When you arrive at the home screen, look in the upper left-hand corner, and select the icon that looks like dashed lines, or the main Menu.
+Look down to the bottom of the menu, and select the option that says Settings.

-From here, look at the top of the new menu and select Alexa Account.
+From here, look at the top of the new menu, and select Alexa Account.
 This will take you to yet another menu.
 At the bottom you should see an option that says Alexa Privacy.
 Select this to begin.

 Step 2: Sort and go through your recent Alexa history

-The Alexa Privacy section will give you several different options for reviewing the sensitive information that Alexa has collected.
+The Alexa Privacy section will give you several different options for reviewing the sensitive information Alexa has collected.
 You may want to spend some time here.
 But for this particular task, you will want to go to Review Voice History.
-This will open a new screen with all your recorded Alexa conversations.
+This will open a new screen with all of your recorded Alexa conversations.